 Over the past decade, irresponsible spending and borrowing in Washington has created a financial crisis that threatens future generations and limits our immediate ability to appropriately prioritize needed investments.
 We need to balance the budget, but we must be smart about it.
 We shouldn’t balance the budget on the backs of seniors or at the expense of investments in infrastructure that creates jobs.
 In Congress, I’m working for smart, targeted cuts to reduce the deficit that take us in the right direction and do not add to the debt.

-That’s why I supported a budget that reflects our priorities in central and northwest Connecticut – helping create jobs, investing in transportation and infrastructure and education, and keeping our commitments to our seniors.
+That’s why I support a budget that reflects our priorities in central and northwest Connecticut – helping create good-paying jobs, investing in transportation and our children's education, and keeping our commitments to our seniors.

 We need serious solutions.
-We cannot afford to live under the threat of default and we cannot govern by gimmicks, both of which put the full faith and credit of the United States in jeopardy and undermine the predictability businesses need to make long-term investments.
+We cannot afford to live under the threat of default or government shutdowns, both of which put the full faith and credit of the United States in jeopardy and undermine the predictability businesses need to make long-term investments.
 I’m committed to working for long-term solutions to boost job creation and reduce our debt in smart ways.